Willamette Valley Vineyards

-The hills overlooking the Willamette Valley tell a story of change and uplift, basalt flows and flooding events.
-Nicolas-Jay is proud to draw fruit from vineyards representing the breadth of geologic diversity and mesoclimates our Valley contains.
-Using no-till, all organic methods, we farm Bishop Creek Vineyard, on the sedimentary soils of the Yamhill-Carlton AVA, and have recently planted Pinot Noir on the deep volcanic soils of our own Dundee Hill Estate.
-We source dry-farmed, organic and biodynamic fruit from the best vineyards in the North Willamette Valley for single vineyard and cuvée bottlings.
+The hills of the Willamette Valley tell a story of change and uplift and cataclysm, basalt flows and historic flooding events including the Missoula Floods.
+Nicolas-Jay is proud to source fruit from vineyards representing the breadth of geologic diversity and mesoclimates the valley contains.
+Bishop Creek is located on the ancient marine sedimentary soils of the Yamhill-Carlton AVA.
+We farm the old vines at Bishop Creek using no-till organic farming techniques.
+At our Dundee Hills Estate, we’ve recently planted Pinot Noir on the deep volcanic soils found here.
+We also source dry-farmed, organic and biodynamic fruit from the best vineyards in the North Willamette Valley for single vineyard and cuvée bottlings.

 Our Vineyards